ArgenissSoftware/jared-frontend/README.md

 4. Update your branch against master - `$ git fetch origin && git rebase origin master`
 5. Push your branch to github - `$ git push origin <branch-name>`
 6. Create a Pull request and assign a reviewer

+# Test the application on heroku:
+The application is running at: [](https://jared-backend.herokuapp.com)